Matthew-Burkard/chromaformatter/README.md

 ### Additional Configuration
-ChromaFormatter has a dict called ```color_map``` to determine the colors of other parts of the log msg.
-Logging levels and the colors of formatted arguments are all set in color_map.
+ChromaFormatter has a dict called ```color_map``` to determine the colors of parts of the log msg that can't be configured from the format string passed into ChromaFormatter.
+Logging levels and the color of formatted arguments are set in color_map.

 By default the colors are: